Tips To Stay Warm While Camping

 In cases where the camping gear doesn’t have thermal ratings, you may want to look at the materials used in its construction.
 For instance, wool is regarded as the best when it comes to trapping warm and dry air close to your body, although down provides the best insulation as long as it doesn’t get wet.

-Forget your favorite cotton t-shirt whenever you’re camping in the winter.
+Forget your favorite cotton v-neck t-shirt whenever you’re camping in the winter.
 Cotton is largely regarded as a sponge, absorbing sweat and preventing the efficient dissipation of moisture into the air.
 What happens is that moisture literally sticks on your skin, making you feel colder.
-The best solution is to create a layer of several types of fabric to keep you warm.
+The best solution is to create a layer of several types of fabric to keep you warm starting with a base layer.

-Understand that the insulating sleeping bag and clothing only helps keep warmth close and within your body.
+Understand that the insulating sleeping bag and clothing only help keep warmth close and within your body.
 This simply means that body heat is essentially a function of the human body.
-That being said, you may want to warm up first before hitting the bed and putting out the campfire.
+That being said, you may want to warm up first before hitting the bed and putting out the campfire or tent heater.
 The reason is that you don’t want to sleep already feeling cold as there clearly is less body warmth for your insulating gear to trap.
 You can, thus, perform jumping jacks, press-ups, or even sit-ups or any other physical activity that will contract your muscles and generate body heat.
 Do these just before calling it a night and you should stay warmer in your sleep.

 If you’re a fitness buff, you may want to steer clear of fats.
 But if you’re camping in the dead of winter, fat is actually your friend.
 This macronutrient packs a lot of energy per gram that it can help your body keep on generating heat even if it’s freezing outside.
 As such, make sure to eat a late dinner that’s rich in healthier versions of fats.